How to Increase Storage Capacity in Your Warehouse

 If building or renting additional warehouse space simply isn't in the cards for your business, there's a third option that you should consider— optimizing your existing warehouse space.
 If you're wondering how to increase storage capacity in your existing facility, check out these four ways you can do so without spending a fortune.

 We know it might seem like a no-brainer, but many facility managers are so busy with their day-to-day operations that they don’t take the time to look up — literally.

-The typical fulfillment center deals with fairly consistent SKUs, meaning they have a good sense of how many products they regularly need to be stocked, and where those products should be stored.
-But what about when order volume suddenly increases, or more product lines are added?
+The typical fulfillment center deals with fairly consistent SKUs, meaning they know how many products they regularly need to be stocked and where those products should be stored.
+But what about when order volume suddenly increases or more product lines are added?
 It’s usually not until a storage problem presents itself that facility managers start to look for more space.

 Regardless of whether or not storage capacity is an issue for your business, you should take time to learn what wasted space looks like.
 If you see a good amount of empty space or if you're storing air, you have an opportunity to be storing more products in your existing space.
 Unused warehouse space is one of the most common culprits of inefficient storage and can be remedied with some relatively simple and cost-effective changes.

 Time is money.
 This adage is especially true in the world of order fulfillment, where, for example, shaving just 10 seconds off the time it takes a team member to locate, pick, and deliver medium-throughput SKUs can reduce variable costs by 20% and allow for 100 more picks per day.
 An effective way to streamline order fulfillment operations and bring valuable time and money back to your warehouse is by organizing your SKUs based on their throughput.